Dexter (TV series): Dexter: New Blood (2021–22)

-In October 2020, Showtime announced that Dexter would return with a 10-episode limited series, starring Michael C. Hall in his original role, with Clyde Phillips returning as showrunner.
-On November 17, 2020, it was announced Marcos Siega was set to direct six episodes of the limited series as well as executive produce alongside Hall, John Goldwyn, Sara Colleton, Bill Carraro, and Scott Reynolds.
+On October 14, 2020, Showtime announced that Dexter would return with a 10-episode limited series, starring Michael C. Hall in his original role, with Clyde Phillips returning as showrunner.
+On November 17, 2020, Marcos Siega was announced as set to direct six episodes of the limited series, as well as executive produce alongside Hall, John Goldwyn, Sara Colleton, Bill Carraro, and Scott Reynolds.
 Production began in February 2021, with a fall 2021 premiere date.
 In January 2021, Clancy Brown was cast as Kurt Caldwell, Dexter's main antagonist and David Magidoff was cast as Teddy Reed.
 In February 2021, Jamie Chung and Oscar Wahlberg were cast in recurring roles.
 In June 2021, it was announced that John Lithgow would reprise his role as Arthur Mitchell.
 In July 2021, it was revealed that Jennifer Carpenter would return as well, with both Lithgow and Carpenter appearing in their characters during flashback scenes.
 It premiered on November 7, 2021, on Showtime.

 Dexter: Original Sin (2024–25)

 A prequel series titled Dexter: Original Sin was also developed with a straight-to-series order.
-It is set in 1991, fifteen years before the events of the original show.
-Depicting the earlier years of Dexter's life through the frame story of Dexter thinking back on his youth post-New Blood, the show follows his years after college graduation, and his first introduction to various characters from the original series.
+It is set 15 years before the events of the original show, in 1991.
+Depicting the earlier years of Dexter's life through the frame story of Dexter thinking back on his youth after New Blood, the show follows his years after college graduation, and his first introduction to various characters from the original series.
 Members of his family feature as main characters.

-The series stars Patrick Gibson as Dexter, Molly Brown as Debra and Christian Slater as Harry Morgan.
+The series stars Patrick Gibson as Dexter, Molly Brown as Debra, and Christian Slater as Harry Morgan.
 Other cast includes Patrick Dempsey as Aaron Spencer, James Martinez as Angel Batista, Christina Milian as Maria LaGuerta, Alex Shimizu as Vince Masuka, Reno Wilson as Bobby Watt and Sarah Michelle Gellar as Tanya Martin.
 The series premiered on December 13, 2024, on Showtime.
-The first season consisted of ten episodes, released weekly and ending on February 14, 2025.
+The first season consisted of 10 episodes, released weekly and ending on February 14, 2025.
 A second season was announced on April 1, 2025.
 On August 22, 2025, Dexter: Original Sin was canceled, reversing the renewal.